chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 * Notice the number of nodes is much smaller but the number of edges is not proportionally as small.
 Why do you think this happens?

 Note that you can also select by other characteristics, such as degree, by creating a filter in the "Select" panel.

+**Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
+If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
+You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
+You can also permanently adjust this by going to "Edit > Preferences".
+Depending on the computer, you can set this up to 2000 from the default of 200.
+Be careful: this will block your computer when dealing with large networks such as the hero network.

 # 2. Creating a network